 - Bringing together BIPOC and other underrepresented voices across all levels of our company, to provide first-hand perspectives and advice — in order to gain a deeper understanding of how we can improve.

-- Creating our Diversity and Inclusion strategy, goals and roadmaps, to ensure that we continue to grow and evolve in this space.
+- Creating our Diversity, Equity and Inclusion strategy, goals, and roadmaps, to ensure that we continue to grow and evolve in this space.

-We’re so grateful for our community, and we’re inspired by your fierce determination and drive to create a more just society where we’re all held accountable.
-We want to keep these conversations going please reach out at any time through email@example.com.
+We’re so grateful for our community, and we’re inspired by your fierce determination and drive to create a more just society where everyone is respected, celebrated and we’re all held accountable.
+We want to keep these conversations going — please reach out at any time through email@example.com.